ARTenshi/robovision_ros2/robovision_2/README.md

 ### Homework 2.3.1

 * What is the size (columns, rows, and channels) of our grayscale image?
 Show the resulting image.

+* What is the scope of your grayscale image variables?
+Do you need to make them global?
+Why?

 ## 2.3.2 Color Thresholding